blaylockbk/Herbie/docs/_build/html/_sources/user_guide/configure.rst.txt

     - ``'subh'`` subhourly fields

 member
-    Some ensemble models (e.g. the future RRFS) will need to specify an ensemble member.
+    Some ensemble models (e.g., the future RRFS) will need to specify an ensemble member.

 priority